The Farm Today

 As such, the farm tenancy was advertised and let in 2004 and we, with some trepidation took over that winter.
 Our aim was to develop Conygree as a working mixed farm that respected and enhanced the local landscape and wildlife habitat.

 As the farm has not been grazed by livestock for many years our first job, with the help of the Environmental Stewardship Scheme, was to tackle acres of thistle, reseed the majority of the arable areas back to wild flower meadows and pasture, and to erect 6.5 miles of new fencing.
 Eventually, these areas will support up to 150 traditional breed sheep, 12 native suckler cows with their calves, and a few free range pigs.
-We reared our first Cotswold sheep and Gloucester Old Spot pigs in 2006.
+We reared our first Cotswold sheep and Gloucester Old Spot pigs in 2006 and our first Hereford cows arrived in 2012.
+We converted to full organic status in December 2011.

 Our Challenge

-However, amid these challenges we see opportunities due to increased public appreciation of local food, traditional breeds and animal welfare, and more support for environmental management.
-We believe it could be a good time to get into farming!
+Amid these challenges we see opportunities, due to increased public appreciation of local food, traditional breeds and high animal welfare, and more support for environmental management.
+We believe it is a good time to be involved in farming.

 Set aside